martungithub/API_Testing_with_Python/README.md

 ### The program must check if

-- the mandatory keys exists in the requested data or not.
+- the mandatory keys exist in the requested data or not.
 - the given datatypes match or not
 - the values are outside the expected range or not.